openstack-archive/stacktach-shoebox/README.md

 of completed archives and transfer of archive files to remote storage locations.

-The RollChecker's have a reference to the current Archive so they can ask file-related questions (like "how big are you?")
+The RollCheckers have a reference to the current Archive so they can ask file-related questions (like "how big are you?")

 You can register callbacks with the RollManager for notifications on when new Archive files are opened or closed.

+Important Note!
+The Callback handlers and the RollCheckers take kwargs in the constructor since they can be dynamically loaded as plugins.
+So, make sure you provide named parameters to the constructors.

 Usage:

     # Make a roll checker of whatever strategy you choose.
-    checker = roll_checker.SizeRollChecker(100)  # 100mb files
+    checker = roll_checker.SizeRollChecker(roll_size_mb=100)  # 100mb files

     # Make a roll manager for reading or writing.
     # Give the filename template and the checker.